How to Make the Most of a Small Garden

 How to enlarge space:

-- with dwarf plants – many of the most common shrubs and trees are available now in dwarf sizes, so you don’t have to give up on your favourite plant
+- Many common shrubs and trees can now be purchased as dwarf varieties, meaning you won’t have to give up your favourite plant just because of space constraints.